On obstructions to the Euler system method for Rankin-Selberg convolutions: Families of dihedral counter-examples: proof of Theorem

 The following result completes the proof of Theorem \ref{inf-cex}.

 \prop{Let $\varepsilon$ be the character of the imaginary (resp. real) quadratic field $K$, and $\chi$ be an even (resp. odd) primitive Dirichlet character.
-There exist infinitely many weight one newforms $g$ with complex (resp. real) multiplication by $K$, and character $\varepsilon\chi$. }
+There exists an infinite collection $\mathcal{G}$ of weight one newforms $g$ with complex (resp. real) multiplication by $K$ and character $\varepsilon\chi$ such that no two elements of $\mathcal{G}$ are twists of each other by a quadratic character. }